dengking/discrete/docs/Data-structure/Hash/Hash-table/wikipedia-Hash-table/index.md

 For [open addressing](https://en.wikipedia.org/wiki/Open_addressing) schemes, the **hash function** should also avoid *clustering*, the mapping of two or more keys to consecutive（连续的） slots.
 Such clustering may cause the lookup cost to skyrocket（飞涨）, even if the **load factor** is low and collisions are infrequent.
 The popular multiplicative(乘法) hash[[3\]](https://en.wikipedia.org/wiki/Hash_table#cite_note-knuth-3) is claimed to have particularly poor clustering behavior.[[8\]](https://en.wikipedia.org/wiki/Hash_table#cite_note-:0-8)

+> NOTE:
+>
+> 1、为什么 "Such clustering may cause the lookup cost to skyrocket（飞涨）"？
+>
+> 需要不断地去probe？

 #### [Cryptographic hash functions](https://en.wanweibaike.com/wiki-Cryptographic_hash_function)

 [Cryptographic hash functions](https://en.wikipedia.org/wiki/Cryptographic_hash_function) are believed to provide good hash functions for any **table size**, either by [modulo](https://en.wikipedia.org/wiki/Modulo_operation) reduction or by [bit masking](https://en.wikipedia.org/wiki/Mask_(computing))[*citation needed*].
 They may also be appropriate if there is a risk of malicious（恶毒的） users trying to [sabotage](https://en.wikipedia.org/wiki/Denial_of_service_attack) （蓄意破坏）a network service by submitting requests designed to generate a large number of collisions in the server's hash tables.
 However, the risk of sabotage can also be avoided by cheaper methods (such as applying a secret [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)) to the data, or using a [universal hash function](https://en.wikipedia.org/wiki/Universal_hash_function)).